-The system worked as normal in accordance with the design algorithms.
+The system worked as intended in accordance with the design algorithms.
 There are no violations of the limits and conditions of safe operation.
 The radiation background in the area of the NPP corresponds to the values of the natural background in the Voronezh region.

 Currently, power units No. 4, 5, 6 are operating at the facility with a total load of 2191 MW.